Flavoris/HyperSlide/QUICK_START.md

-# HyperSlide - Quick Start Guide
+# HyprGlide - Quick Start Guide

 ## ✅ Project Status: READY TO RUN

-Your HyperSlide iOS app has been successfully created, built, and tested!
+Your HyprGlide iOS app has been successfully created, built, and tested!

 ---